Franzferdinan51/Nexus-Docs/README.md

 **Dual Check Not Triggering?**
 - Verify the "Dual Check Mode" toggle is ON in Settings.
-- Ensure the primary model is finding entities classified as "High Priority" (Politicians, Executives).
+- Ensure the primary model is finding entities classified as "High Priority".
+- Check if your Independent Verifier has a valid Endpoint/Key.

 ---